OdyAsh/OdyAsh-Notes/Islamic Stories/Arabs/Before Muhammad.excalidraw.md

 As a side note, Najran became dominated by Christians when a Christian slave by the name of Fimyon asked Allah (SWT) to send a thunder upon a palm tree that was worshipped at that time ^TuQWPI9D

+The child was interested to know more about this scholar, so each day, the child would be taught by him then by Dhu Nuwas's magician   ^qhIVZnUY

+Allah then bestowed upon the child the gift of healing people, so when Dhu Nuwas asked him how he was more proficient in magic than his magician, the child told him that it wasn't because of magic, but because of Allah (SWT)  ^w2ucNHxm

+Upon hearing this, Dhu Nuwas got very angry and ordered his soldiers to search for a Christian scholar who might have taught the child about Christianity  ^lWR0xm2i

+They then brought the previously mentioned scholar to Dhu Nuwas, and he killed him, then he tried to force the child to follow Judaism instead, but the child refused ^tuojWy2Y

+So he ordered his soldiers to drown the child in the middle of the sea, but they died on the way (due to the child's prayers to Allah) and then he returned to Dhu Nuwas, who ordered other soldiers to throw him from the peak of a mountain, in which they failed again for the same reason, then the child returned again ^oybQa8Vn

+The child then said that the only way to kill him, is for Dhu Nuwas to tie him up in a tree, gather the people of Yemen around them, and get an arrow thrower to say "in the name of the Lord of this young man" and then shoot him. ^YPAdOd7R

+so only when Dhu Nuwas did those things was he able to kill the child ^RuPOCRcE

+When the people of Yemen saw that, 20000 of them followed Christianity instead of Judaism ^BvZTd6LM

+So Dhu Nuwas and his soldiers dug up a ditch, filled it with fire, and threw anyone who refused to go back to Judaism    ^1afDmb5p

+Only one man, called [[https://abdurrahman.org/2014/01/31/storyofboyandking/#:~:text=was%20known%20as-,Daws%20Dhu%20Tha%60laban,-.%20He%20escaped%20on|Daws Dhu Tha`laban (ذو ثعلبان)]], fled from Yemen to Caesar, the Roman emperor of Ash-Sham, who wrote to An-Najashi, the king of Abyssinia (Euthopia), who sent a Christian army of 70000 man to Yemen ^qVzcW8Tk

+This army was lead by Aryat and Abraha, and was able to rescue Yemen from Dhu Nuwas (who tried to flee but drowned) ^s6NxiY21

+Aryat was now leading Yemen, but because of his cruelty, Abraha killed him and became the leader instead, so when An-Najashi heard this, he made an oath to go to Yemen, cut the hair of Abrahah, and step on it ^R9l9lqZH

+So when Abraha heard of this news, he sent a diplomatic letter to An-Najashi along with a bag of his shaved hair and sand of Yemen for An-Najashi to fulfill his oath by stepping on it instead of killing Abraha ^7t3VM5ME

+So An-Najashi endorsed him, and Abraha wanted to maintain that endorsement by building a massive church in Yemen called [[https://www.wikiwand.com/en/Al-Qalis_Church,_Sanaa|Al-Qalis]], and by turning the people away from the Kaaba ^Yq5ISJwm

+The story of the people of the elephant ^pdmXjW9C

 # Embedded files
 e1ae7fcf33e15b410ec6ab3ecc9e0e386003085c: [[Pasted Image 20230130064536_465.png]]